dotyszmyd/ideas/README.md

 # ideas
 New ideas
-FIND A GREAT JOB THAT GIVES YOU SATISFACTION say calm and nice to people, try to understand them
+FIND A GREAT JOB THAT GIVES YOU SATISFACTION stay calm and nice to people, try to understand them